The Heritage Foundation

 Contact Details

 Note: This charity does not have a public application process.
-Contact details are provided for reference only.
+Contact through the Charity Commission register may be possible for enquiries.

 Overview

-The Heritage Foundation was registered as a UK charity on 2 April 2004 and re-registered on 17 February 2012.
-The charity operates as a private grant-making trust focused on supporting the Orthodox Jewish community.
-Its primary mission encompasses the advancement of Jewish religious education in accordance with Orthodox tenets, the advancement of religion in accordance with the Orthodox Jewish faith, and the relief of poverty and sickness.
+The Heritage Foundation is a UK registered charity (number 1102997) that operates as a private grant-making trust.
+The charity's primary mission encompasses the advancement of religious education, the advancement of religion, and the relief of poverty and sickness.
 The charity makes grants to both individuals and institutions across England and Wales, and occasionally overseas.
-With an annual expenditure of approximately £321,000 (as of January 2025), the charity operates through trustee discretion rather than public grant rounds, reflecting its nature as a private family or community foundation within the Orthodox Jewish sector.
+With an annual expenditure of approximately £321,000 (as of January 2025), the charity operates through trustee discretion rather than public grant rounds, reflecting its nature as a private foundation.

 Funding Priorities